jupyter-book/myst-enhancement-proposals/meps/mep-cross-references.md

 ### Search Order and Specificity

 All references search the local document first[^specific_doc], then the local project in the order of the table of contents.
-A `xref_multiple` warning is raised if multiple matches are found.
+A `xref_ambiguous` warning is raised if multiple matches are found.

 [^specific_doc]: With the exception of an explicit reference to a specific page, i.e. `[](./examples/my-doc.md#explicit-reference)`

-In large documentation sites, a referenced target can be present in multiple documents, in that case, the parser will emit a `xref_multiple` warning letting you know that there are multiple matches for the intended target.
+In large documentation sites, a referenced target can be present in multiple documents, in that case, the parser will emit a `xref_ambiguous` warning letting you know that there are multiple matches for the intended target.
+If a link cannot be resolved, an external link should be rendered, for example, `<a href="#target">#target</a>`.

 ### Implicit Section Headers